richardxie68/MarketWatch/README.md

 Furthermore, if Toronto MLS allows for real-time retrevial of data from their database, then there could be real-time housing price estimations much like the stock market.
 This would help home buyers, real estate agents, and developers make important and wise decisions based the current market.

 ## Knowledge applied in this project:
-How to construct dataframes in R from data
+* How to construct dataframes in R from data
-How to fit and define models for prediction targets How to use a decision tree model to capture important patterns How to use functions to determine the minumum mean error to improve accuracy of model
+* How to fit and define models for prediction targets
+* How to use a decision tree model to capture important patterns
+* How to use functions to determine the minumum mean error to improve accuracy of model

 ## Highlights of this project:
-Machine Learning
+* Machine Learning
-Avoiding over-fitting and under-fitting models Decision Tree Models
+* Avoiding over-fitting and under-fitting models
+* Decision Tree Models
-Using R for data processing
+* Using R for data processing

 ## This project contains two files:
-MarketWatch.ipynb: This is the main file where you will be performing your work on the project.
+* MarketWatch.ipynb: This is the main file where you will be performing your work on the project

-train.csv: The project dataset.
+* train.csv: The project dataset.

 ## Technologies Used
-R
+* R

-Excel
+* Excel

 You will also need to have software installed to run and execute a Jupyter Notebook.